10h30/kazewp/README.md

 ## **How It Works**

+KazeWP simplifies the deployment and management of multiple WordPress websites by using Docker containers and Caddy as a reverse proxy.
+Here’s a breakdown of the key components and how they work together:

+### **Caddy (Reverse Proxy)**
-- **Reverse Proxy**: KazeWP uses Caddy as a reverse proxy, automatically handling SSL certificates and routing traffic to the appropriate WordPress container.
+Caddy acts as the reverse proxy, automatically handling SSL certificate generation and secure HTTPS connections for all WordPress sites.
+It efficiently routes incoming traffic to the correct site based on the domain name, ensuring seamless and secure access.

+### **WordPress (Site Containers)**
-- **WordPress Isolation**: Each WordPress site runs in its own Docker container with a unique configuration.
+Each WordPress site runs in its own dedicated Docker container.
+This isolation ensures that each site has its own environment, minimizing the risk of conflicts between sites and making it easy to manage and update individual sites.

-- **Shared Database**: MariaDB serves as the database for all WordPress sites, with each site using a unique database user and password.
+### **Dedicated Database (MariaDB)**
+Unlike traditional setups where multiple sites share a single database, KazeWP creates a **dedicated MariaDB database** for each WordPress site.
+This offers several advantages:

+- **Improved Isolation**: Each site operates independently with its own database, reducing the risk of cross-site issues.
+- **Easier Migration**: Since each site has a self-contained database, migrating sites to a new host is straightforward and doesn’t require any reconfiguration of the shared database.
+- **Better Performance**: By isolating the databases, you can better manage the performance and resources for each individual site.

+### **Bash Script Automation**
+KazeWP leverages Bash scripts to automate key tasks such as site creation, listing existing sites, and deleting sites.
+The automation ensures that you can manage your WordPress instances with minimal manual effort and reduced chances of human error.

+By combining these components, KazeWP offers a fast, efficient, and scalable solution for managing multiple WordPress websites with minimal configuration.

 ---